Arkanosis/OpenRipStation/README.md

 Optionaly, you may want to have:

- - An USB extension cable to plug the OpenRipStation to a PC
+ - 1 USB extension cable to plug the OpenRipStation to a PC
- - Small USB cables if the ones that come with the CD drives are too long
+ - N small USB cables if the ones that come with the CD drives are too long
- - A Raspberry Pi and a 16 GiB SD card for the standalone variant

 ![Photo of optional parts](/images/3.jpg?raw=true)

+For the standalone variant, you also need:

+ - 1 Raspberry Pi (TODO: benchmark models, recommend the cheapest which is fast enough)
+ - 1 SD card (16 GiB is more than enough; TODO: document the absolute minimum needed)

+TODO: photo

 ### Hardware assembly